courtneyng/nuappsweb/README.md

 # nuappsweb

 This is the nuappstech.com website.
 I made it for the 2019-2020 school year for our Virtual Enterprise company, Nuapps.
-Due to the time crunch, I had used Bootstrap to help kickstart the website fast and adjusted it to what we had wanted for our company.
+To combat the time crunch, I used Bootstrap to help kickstart the website fast and adjusted it to what was wanted by upper management.
 This project is discontinued.

 # [Start Bootstrap - Agency](https://startbootstrap.com/template-overviews/agency/)